Syed Rezaul Karim

-Syed Rezaul Karim (born 1 February 1971), also known by his title Charmonai Pir, is a Bangladeshi Islamic scholar, politician, who serving as the Ameer of Islami Andolan Bangladesh.
+Syed Rezaul Karim (born 1 February 1971), also known by his title Charmonai Pir, is a Bangladeshi Islamic scholar, politician, who serving as the Emir of Islami Andolan Bangladesh.
 He is also President of the Bangladesh Mujahid Committee and Bangladesh Quran Education Board, and the Vice President of Befaqul Madarisil Arabia Bangladesh.

 Early life and family

 Rezaul Karim was born on 1 February 1971 in the village of Char Monai in Barisal, East Pakistan.
 His grandfather, Syed Muhammad Ishaq, was the first Pir of Charmonai, and his father, Syed Fazlul Karim, was the second Pir of Charmonai.

 Education

 He started his education from Charmonai Jamia Rashidia Islamia.
 He passed Kamil (post-graduate) from its Alia branch in 1991.
 At the same time, he used to attend classes in its Qawmi branch.
 Then he obtained higher degree in Fiqh and Hadith from Sagardi Islamia Kamil Madrasa, Barisal.
 He studied at Jamia Islamia Darul Uloom Madania for some time.